smontanari/smocker/README.md

 Moreover the sMocker APIs makes it very easy to organise and modularise your test scenarios, allowing you to minimise code duplication and build complex test cases out of simpler, smaller blocks (scenario groups).

+## sMocker in action
+If you want to see a concrete example on how to use sMocker to define demo scenarios or to drive automated functional tests with *FuncUnit* checkout [**Jashboard**](https://github.com/smontanari/jashboard), a dashboard single-page web application that I developed some time ago and recently refactored to use sMocker.